-Particulars First Transferor Company Corporate Identification Number (CIN) U74900MH2014PTC252385 Permanent Account Number (PAN) AAJCM4215B Name of the company MIA Infrastructure Private Limited Date of Incorporation 22/01/2014 Type of the company Private Company Registered office address E Block, Voltas Premises, T B Kadam Marg, Chinchpokli, Mumbai 400 033. e-mail address trilsec@tatarealty.in Summary of main object as per the memorandum of association and main business carried on by the company Engaged in the business of development of infrastructure facilities including allied/incidental services related to infrastructure business.
-Details of change of name, registered office and objects of the . ,
+Particulars First Transferor Company

+Corporate Identification Number (CIN) U74900MH2014PTC252385

+Permanent Account Number (PAN) AAJCM4215B

+Name of the company MIA Infrastructure Private Limited

+Date of Incorporation 22/01/2014

+Type of the company Private Company

+Registered office address E Block, Voltas Premises, T B Kadam Marg, Chinchpokli, Mumbai 400 033.

+e-mail address trilsec@tatarealty.in

+Summary of main object Engaged in the business of development of infrastructure

+as per the memorandum facilities including allied/incidental services related to

+of association and main infrastructure business.

+business carried on by

+the company

-TATA REALIT AND INTRASTRUCTURE EITHTED company during the last five years Floor, 10, Veer Nariman Road, Fort, Mumbai - 400001 to E Block, Voltas Premises, T B Kadam Marg, Chinchpokli, Mumbai 400033, with effect from January 16, 2019.
+Details of change of name, registered office and objects of the company during the last five years There is no change of name and objects of the Company during last five years.
+However, the registered office of the Company has been shifted from Elphinstone Building, 2 nd Floor, 10, Veer Nariman Road, Fort, Mumbai - 400001 to E Block, Voltas Premises, T B Kadam Marg, Chinchpokli, Mumbai 400033, with effect from January 16, 2019.
 Details of the capital structure of the company including authorised, issued, subscribed and paid up Share Capital As per para 2 of the Explanatory Statement Names of the promoters and directors along with their addresses Promoter- Tata Realty and Infrastructure Limited Registered office: E Block, Voltas Premises, T B Kadam Marg, Chinchpokli, Mumbai- 400033 Director- As per para 7 of the Explanatory Statement The date of the board meeting at which the scheme was approved by the board of directors including the name of the directors who voted in favour of the resolution, who voted against the resolution and who did not vote or participate on such resolution 2 nd January, 2019 and 20 th January, 2021 The meeting was attended by all the Directors (list of directors is as mentioned Above in para 7 of Explanatory Statement and the resolution was passed unanimously.
+Franches Chatamant die eclosing datails of the scheme of compromise or arrangement